 Rewrite in Your Words

 Rewording in the rewriting process is about using your own vocabulary and understanding of the passage to present it in your own way.
-It’s recommended not to visit the source back to back while rewriting as it might lead you to copy and paste.
-On the other hand, if you conduct this process just by understanding the actual idea of the source, you are likely to end up with original text that doesn’t contain chunks of plagiarism.
+It’s recommended not to visit the source back to back while rewriting, as it might lead you to copy and paste.
+On the other hand, if you conduct this process with a rewriter tool just by understanding the actual idea of the source, you are likely to end up with original text that doesn’t contain chunks of plagiarism.

 Recheck Your Work & Source